Sustainability at Cal State LA

 Cal State LA reports its sustainability efforts with the Association for the Advancement of Sustainability in Higher Education (AASHE) with their Sustainability Tracking, Assessment & Rating System™ (STARS®).
 STARS is a transparent, self-reporting framework for colleges and universities to measure their sustainability performance.
 Performance indicators and credit criteria is organized into four categories that span the breadth of higher education sustainability: Academics, Engagement, Operations, and Planning & Administration.
 On June 6, 2016, Cal State LA received a STARS Silver rating and the university's Hydrogen Research and Fueling Facility was highlighted in AASHE’s 2016 Sustainable Campus Index.
 To learn more about the university's sustainability achievements, see Cal State LA's STARS Report.

-Cal State LA is committed to achieving the Zero Waste goals of the California State University Sustainability Policy, which are 1) to reduce solid waste disposal by 50% by 2016, 2) reduce solid waste disposal by 80% by 2020, and 3) move to Zero Waste.
-In 2016, Cal State LA surpassed the first goal with a 63% diversion rate and created the Cal State LA Zero Waste Plan to achieve the following two zero waste goals.
-California State University defines Zero Waste as managing products, services, and processes to systematically avoid and eliminate the volume of waste and materials, conserve and recover all resources, and not burn or bury them.
-Zero Waste maximizes recycling, minimizes waste, reduces consumption, and ensures that products are made to be reused or recycled back into nature or the marketplace.
+Cal State LA is committed to achieving the zero waste goals of the California State University Sustainability Policy, which are 1) to reduce solid waste disposal by 50% by 2016, 2) reduce solid waste disposal by 80% by 2020, and 3) move to zero waste.
+In 2016, Cal State LA surpassed the first goal with a 63% diversion rate and created the Cal State LA Zero Waste Plan to achieve the following two zero waste goals: 90% waste diversion by 2026 and move towards zero waste by 2036.
+California State University defines zero waste as managing products, services, and processes to systematically avoid and eliminate the volume of waste and materials, conserve and recover all resources, and not burn or bury them.
+Zero waste maximizes recycling, minimizes waste, reduces consumption, and ensures that products are made to be reused or recycled back into nature or the marketplace.
 To learn more about the university's zero waste program, visit the Zero Waste website.

 - July 2017: Installs 8 Bigbelly Duo Stations near the Gym, Golden Eagle and Student Union buildings